ElektraInitiative/libelektra/doc/markdownlinkconverter/README.md

 Note: Due to the nature of the Markdown Link Converter the file can only be opened in append mode.
 So delete it and rerun the html build process (`make clean` could be needed) to get a list without duplicates.

-In the script folder is a script named `httpLinksChecker`.
+In the script folder is a script named `link-checker`.
 This script can be used to validate the links.
 Broken links will be printed.
 False positive not excluded (very rare).

 ## Further improvements (which will be introduced in a later version):